ManifoldRG/NEKO/README.md

 We are aiming to provide  working and trainable [Gato](https://arxiv.org/abs/2205.06175) implementation for control tasks to be used for [Manifold's Neko](https://github.com/ManifoldRG) or other projects.
 This implementation is currently in progress.

+If you use this project, we'd love for you to refer back to Manifold in your code!

 # Setup
 ```bash
 conda env create -f env.yml